colmdoyle/babel/README.md

 # ARCHIVED

 This piece of sample code has been archived.
-For more up to date samples, check out some of the other repositories on https://github.com/slackapi
+If you are interested in this type of app, you'll probably like [this repository](https://github.com/slackapi/definition-app)

 # Babel